esthwang/games/README.md

 ```
 YYYY-MM-DD {Crossword Name}.json
 ```
    where the date is day of publication.

 3. Add your crossword to the [crosswords](./crosswords) folder.
 4. Add the name of your crossword file to the **end** of the list in [data.json](./data.json).

 ## Deployment
-To deploy to GitHub Pages:
+To deploy to GitHub Pages, you need access to a GitHub account with the permissions to deploy to @chicagomaroon repos.
+If you do not have permission, please contact the relevant *Maroon* administrator.

+Login via terminal to this GitHub account (you may already be logged in), and then:
 ```
 yarn deploy
 ```